jdanford/glyphs/README.md

 # Glyphs

 A two-dimensional pictorial language in the browser, sort of like [Befunge](https://esolangs.org/wiki/Befunge) but prettier.
+It has minimal external dependencies but *does* require a browser that supports [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).

 ## Development